marcogrima93/LimitbreakIT-Blog/Posts/when-the-sky-falls-europe-airports-cyberattack.md

 ### 4. Collaborative Threat Intelligence

 Public-private partnerships and **cross-border information sharing** accelerate detection and response.
-Europe-wide coordination through ENISA and national CERTs must be **operationalized** to preempt future incidents[461].
+Europe-wide coordination through ENISA and national CERTs must be **operationalized** to preempt future incidents.

 ## The Path Forward